Sharon Martin, Assessor

 Fax: (518) 465-6803

-Click on the following link to access the Current Tentative Assessment Roll
+Click here to access the Current Final Assessment Roll

 If you need better understanding in reading the Assessment Roll you can find help here: